davepagurek/flute-synthesis/docs/report.md

 All of these frequencies are integer multiples of the fundamental.
 If the harmonics look like they are all multiples of 0.5, like what we saw in the harmonics from the recordings, the actual fundamental frequency is half of the frequency of the note I was playing.
 Notes like this are played by overblowing to change the air pressure in the instrument, preventing the first harmonic from sounding.

-To figure out which notes this applies to, I played an ascending scale and measured the ratios of the harmonics that sounded to the highest amplitude frequency.
+To figure out which notes this applies to, I played an ascending scale and measured the ratios of the harmonics that sounded to the amplitude of the frequency I was attempting to play.
 The results are shown in  Figure 4.
 Notes for which harmonics come in multiples of 0.5 instead of 1 indicate overblown notes.

 ![A chart showing a dot for each harmonic picked up by the peak finder on the FFT output, with dot size corresponding to relative amplitude.
 The overblown notes have been highlighted orange.](img/overblown.png)